jameshughes89/cs102/src/site/labs/heaps/heaps.rst

     * The value is not greater than either child
     * There are no more children to compare to; the value is at a leaf

-* It is important to always swap with the smaller of the two children when bubbling down since it ensures the min heap property

 Implement a Min Heap